rickyzhang-cn/Pintos/README.md

 ===============

-The [UCB CS162](https://cs162.eecs.berkeley.edu/) course Operating Systems and Systems Programming include projects which is based on the Pintos.
+The [UCB CS162](https://cs162.eecs.berkeley.edu/) course Operating Systems and Systems Programming includes projects which is based on the Pintos.

 Pintos is a mini OS like MIT's xv6.